 Reno Tahoe is home to some of the most beautiful and invigorating views in the world, so don’t let the cold weather keep you indoors.
 Snowshoeing is a winter activity anyone can enjoy – it is easy to learn, poses little risk of injury and is inexpensive.
 You can follow an established trail, or opt to forge your own trail through the powder (which WILL give you a solid workout!).
-Here are a few areas within our region where you can extend your hiking season into the winter.
+Here are a few areas near Reno and Lake Tahoe where you can extend your hiking season into the winter.

 You can often find patches of snow along this trail well into the summer months so you know this hike near Incline Village was meant to be experienced with snowshoes!
 Conquer this trail and enjoy waterfalls and great views of Lake Tahoe and the Sierra Nevada mountains.

-This trail near Reno is located off the Bitterbrush Trail in Galena Creek Regional Park.
+This trail in south Reno is located off the Bitterbrush Trail in Galena Creek Regional Park.
 The difficulty level is easy to moderate, and on-leash dogs are welcome.
-It’s a beautiful hike in the summer, but when cloaked in snow, the scenery is even more amazing.
+It’s a beautiful hike in the summer, but when cloaked in snow, the wintry scenery is even more amazing.

 Part of the Lake Tahoe Nevada State Park system, Spooner Lake offers miles of mellow trails that are perfect for any level of snowshoeing ability.
-From the park, you can access sections of the Tahoe Rim Trail as well as Marlette Lake and Red House trails.
+From the park, you can hike around Spooner Lake, or access sections of the Tahoe Rim Trail as well as Marlette Lake and Red House trails.